+If a serving cell is a MF cell, if a UE detects PDCCH with DCI CRC scrambled by CC-RNTI in subframe n, and the UE does not detect PDCCH with DCI CRC scrambled by CC-RNTI in subframe n-1, and if the number of occupied OFDM symbols for subframe n indicated by the Subframe configuration for LAA field in subframe n does not equal to 12 or 14, the UE is not required to receive any other physical channels in subframe n.

+If a serving cell is a MF cell, if a UE detects PDCCH with DCI CRC scrambled by CC-RNTI in subframe n-1, and if the number of occupied OFDM symbols for subframe n indicated by the Subframe configuration for LAA field in subframe n-1 indicates that UpPTS is as defined in subclause 4.3 of MFA TS 36.211 [3] , the UE may transmit MF-sPUCCH in subframe n.

 If a UE does not detect PDCCH with DCI CRC scrambled by CC-RNTI containing ‘Subframe Configuration for LAA’ field set to other than ‘1110’ and ‘1111’ in subframe n and the UE does not detect PDCCH with DCI CRC scrambled by CC-RNTI containing ‘Subframe Configuration for LAA’ field set to other than ‘1110’ and ‘1111’ in subframe n-1, the UE is not required to use subframe n for updating CSI measurement.